anastasiia-riabokon/random-object-generator/README.md

 **Returns**: A random data object or `null` if the schema is invalid.

-The `dataTypeHandling` function is used within the schema to generate data of specified types.
+The `dataTypeHandling(schema: object, definitions: object, userObject: object): any` function is used within the schema to generate data of specified types.
 It interacts with several helper functions:

-  * `randomNumberInt({schema: object, minimum: number, maximum: number, num: number}): number|null`: Generates a random number within a specified range or returns num if provided.
+  * `randomNumberInt({schema: object, minimum: number, maximum: number, num: number}): number|null`: Generates a random number within a specified range or returns `num` if provided.

   * `randomString(schema: object, view: string | undefined): string`: Generates a random string based on the specified view:
     * `"lowercase"` - a random string containing only lowercase letters.